 Our current research focuses on:

-- Growth and properties of strained layer In(Ga)As//InAsSb/GaSb superlattices and Ga(Al)InAsSb alloys with short- to long-wave emission wavelengths, including vertical mobility, carrier recombination coefficients, micro- and atomic-scale defects, and phase stability.
+- Growth and properties of strained layer 6.1 Angstrom superlattices and alloys with short- to long-wave emission wavelengths, including vertical mobility, carrier recombination coefficients, micro- and atomic-scale defects, and phase stability.

 - High power, cascaded light-emitting diodes for optical chemical sensing of biomolecules in liquids, and thermal scene generation.

 - Growth, fabrication, and properties of semiconductor nanowire heterostructures.